ageitgey/pyflight/README.md

 ## Features
 - Fully asynchronous using aiohttp 2.0, or non-async using `requests`.
-- Automatic saving of results in useful structures which provide easy-to-use interfaces
+- Easy control over the formatting of requests and results
+- Powerful functions to work with API results
 - Rate Limiting to your liking

 ## Installation